 Sponsor.
 Representative for Wisconsin's 8th congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on March 14, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 14, 2016, in a previous session of Congress, but it did not receive a vote.

 Mar 14, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4732 (114th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.